-The Centers for Disease Control (CDC) has been tracking the spread of monkeypox (MPV) in the U.S. As of Aug.
-19, there were 14,115 confirmed monkeypox cases, and they're continuing to increase.
+The Centers for Disease Control (CDC) has been tracking the spread of mpox in the U.S. As of Dec.
+2, there have been 29,603 confirmed mpox cases, but spread has decreased.

 The Department of Health and Human Services declared the outbreak a Public Health Emergency.
 After experiencing the COVID-19 pandemic, people are concerned and want to know what it means to their families.

-Clinicians should be alert for patients who have rash illnesses consistent with monkeypox, regardless of travel or specific risk factors for monkeypox and regardless of gender or sexual orientation.
+Clinicians should be alert for patients who have rash illnesses consistent with mpox, regardless of travel or specific risk factors for mpox and regardless of gender or sexual orientation.
 View CDC FAQs for specific questions.

-The CDC describes monkeypox as a rare, infectious disease that is most often mild.
+The CDC describes mpox as a rare, infectious disease that is most often mild.
 Monkeypox virus is part of the same family of viruses as smallpox and is endemic in certain African countries.
 It's not as easily transmittable as viruses like COVID-19.

-The risk of monkeypox infection for the general population is low.
+The risk of mpox infection for the general population is low.
 Early data from the outbreak suggested that men who have sex with men made up a high proportion of total cases; however, anyone who has been in close contact with someone who has monkeypox is at risk.
-Monkeypox can be transmitted during intimate contact and by sustained personal contact and shared bedding/clothing.
+Mpox can be transmitted during intimate contact and by sustained personal contact and shared bedding/clothing.

-Patients with monkeypox may present differently and features of the newest monkeypox cases could be confused with sexually transmitted infections (STI).
+Patients with mpox may present differently and features of the newest monkeypox cases could be confused with sexually transmitted infections (STI).
 The CDC offers clinical recognition guidance for distinguishing monkeypox from other rash illnesses, or other infections.
-It also includes information on identifying monkeypox rash characteristics, incubation period, isolation procedures and treatment.
+It also includes information on identifying mpox rash characteristics, incubation period, isolation procedures and treatment.

 This presentation is designed to address concerns and provide members with guidance and a status update on the U.S. outbreak.

 AAFP Senior Vice President of Education, Inclusiveness and Physician Well-Being Margot Savoy, MD, MPH, FAAFP, discusses diagnosis, treatment options, infection prevention strategies and more.

 Watch this free 15-minute video and earn .25 CME credits.